OwaisAD/CA2_Frontend/readme.md

 # Course Assignment 2, 3rd semester
 This project is meant to build a project template.
 It is made with React and built with Vite.
+Implements react-routing with protected routes.

 # Setup project instructions
 - Clone or download the project